raspberrypilearning/cd-intermediate-unity-sushi/en/step_9.md

 Only people have who have Unity can play your game right now.
 You can **build** (package your game up) your project so that you can send it to your friends to try out.

 When you build your game, you are creating an **executable file** for the specific system that you choose.
 That could be PC, Mac, or Linux.
-Or it could be on a mobile platform!
+Or it could be on a mobile device!

+--- task ---
-+ To build a game go (**File > Build Settings**).
++ To build a game go to **File > Build Settings**

 + In the **Platform** menu make sure PC, Mac, Linux Standalone is selected.
-Make sure the **Target Platform** is the operating system you're using.
+Make sure the **Target Platform** is the operating system you're using on your computer.

 ![The selected platform and target platform](images/step9_BuildSettingsPlatform.png)